-- The overall subdivision of the area, including the proposed size and density of allotments which provide opportunities for a diverse range of housing types. - The proposed building envelopes and effluent disposal field areas within an indicative lot layout for the overall development plan area.
-Future lots proposed to be created by way of subdivision will be formalised at the planning permit application stage. - The overall pattern of development of the area, including any proposed re-zoning of land and proposed land uses. - Street networks that support building frontages with two way surveillance. - An accessible and integrated network of walking and cycling routes for safe and convenient travel to adjoining communities (including existing and future areas included in the DPO), local destinations or points of local interest, activity centres, community hubs, open spaces and public transport. - The provision of any commercial facilities and the extent to which these can be co-located with community and public transport facilities to provide centres with a mix of land uses and develop vibrant, active, clustered and more walkable neighbourhood destinations.
+- create allotments in two zones.
+This is to ensure the future orderly development of the general area affected by the Development Plan Overlay. - The overall subdivision of the area, including the proposed size and density of allotments which provide opportunities for a diverse range of housing types. - The nominated connection points for stormwater drainage infrastructure. - The overall pattern of development of the area, including any proposed rezoning of land and proposed land uses. - Street networks that support building frontages with two way surveillance. - An accessible and integrated network of walking and cycling routes for safe and convenient travel to adjoining communities (including existing and future areas included in the Development Plan Overlay), local destinations or points of local interest, activity centres, community hubs, open spaces and public transport. - The provision of any commercial facilities and the extent to which these can be co-located with community and public transport facilities to provide centres with a mix of land uses and develop vibrant, active, clustered and more walkable neighbourhood destinations.